 - Multi Provider DNSSEC models - Internet Draft proposing deployment models for DNSSEC using multiple DNS providers.

-- C-DNS: A DNS Packet Capture Format - Internet Draft - A DNS specific format for efficient capture of DNS traffic.
+- RFC 8618: Compacted-DNS (C-DNS): A Format for DNS Packet Capture - A DNS specific format for efficient capture of DNS traffic.

-- DNS Session Signaling – Internet Draft proposing a new mechanism for per-session DNS signalling
+- RFC8490: DNS Stateful Operations - Internet Draft proposing a new mechanism for per-session DNS signalling

 - RFC7858: The edns-tcp-keepalive EDNS0 Option - defines an EDNS0 option to enable idle timeout management of DNS-over-TCP sessions.